-I have said it before and I will say it again.
-Before every couple settles down and gets married they should experience couples travel together for at least six months.
+I have said it before, and I will repeat it.
+Before every couple settles down and gets married, they should experience couples traveling together for at least six months.

 And I don’t mean just going somewhere relaxing and romantic.

-I mean that you have to really travel together.
-You have to step outside your comfort zones together to see if you are going to go be able to go the distance.
+I mean that you have to travel together.
+You have to step outside your comfort zones together to see if you will go the distance.

-While we may not be married, we do know what 3+ years of couples travel will do to a relationship.
-There is nothing that will strengthen, or break, those intimate bonds of a couple in love quicker than couples travel.
+While we may not be married, we know what 3+ years of couples travel will do to a relationship.
+Nothing will strengthen, or break, those intimate bonds of a couple in love quicker than couples travel.

-Travelling as a couple can be one of the most rewarding experiences of any couples lives.
-It can also be one of the greatest challenges you will ever face.
+Traveling as a couple can be one of the most rewarding experiences of any couple’s life.
+It can also be one of the most significant challenges you will ever face.

-Living out of each others back pockets for months on end in foreign countries can be tough work.
-You might not be able to speak the local language fluently which means that you often have only one another to talk to for a few days.
+Living out of each other’s back pockets for months on end in foreign countries can be challenging work.
+You might not be able to speak the local language fluently, which means that you often have only one another to talk to for a few days.

-The silent treatment for 8 hours tends to get quite boring.
+The silent treatment for 8 hours tends to get quite dull.

 You have to be able to make it work.

-Yes we lived in that for 8 weeks.
+Yes, we lived in that for eight weeks.

 So why should you travel as a couple before marriage?